 If you’re lucky enough to own a pool, you should know how to take proper care of it.
-When you know how to winterize an above ground pool, you can save it from the damaging effect of cold air and other elements.
+When you know how to winterize an above-ground pool, you can save it from the damaging effect of cold air and other elements.
 Freezing can cause any pool to become useless by the time spring rolls around.

-There are right ways and wrong ways to winterize an outdoor, above ground pool.
+There are right ways and wrong ways to winterize an outdoor, above-ground pool.
 Therefore, it’s important to follow a step-by-step procedure if you want a functioning pool at the end of winter.
 That’s not a task to rush through, or you might waste all your efforts.

 There might be several misconceptions surrounding the concept of winterizing a pool, so you should be able to clear those up.
 You can then look at the correct procedure before getting started on your pool winterizing project.

-Learning How to Winterize an Above Ground Pool Protects Your Property
+Learning How to Winterize an Above-Ground Pool Protects Your Property

-Clean water for protecting the pool
+Clean water to protect the pool

 It’s a misconception that you need to drain the water from the pool completely.
 With no water inside, your tools and pipes won’t be likely to freeze, right?
-However, it’s now a fact that having clean water in your above ground pool is a better way to preserve its function.
+However, it’s now a fact that having clean water in your above-ground pool is a better way to preserve its function.